splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-backend.rst

 Resources include the Collector, the Operator, webhook, and instrumentation.
 Run the following commands to verify the resources are deployed correctly.

-The pods running in the collector namespace must include the following:
+The pods running in the Collector namespace must include the following:

 .. code-block:: yaml